playframework/playframework/documentation/manual/releases/release29/migration29/Migration29.md

 Some default values used by Play had changed and that can have an impact on your application.
 This section details the default changes.

+### Caffeine has a new default value defined by `play.cache.caffeine.defaults.maximum-size`.

+Application keeps on adding many items to the cache over time, then, with the Caffeine-based cache, the JVM will sooner or later crash because of `Out of Memory` error.
+We're defining a maximum size to `Caffeine` configuration to use 10000 as project default value.

 ### TBA

 TBA